Breed review: Finnish Lapphund

 The Lapphund has an extremely thick coat which sheds seasonally and will therefore require regular brushing in order to keep flying fur well and truly under control.
 Try to brush their coat on a weekly basis to keep it clean and remove any dead hairs.

 Trim their nails as needed, probably every few weeks or so, and be sure to keep their ears squeaky clean and dry to prevent any nasty infections.
-You should begin grooming your Finnish Lapphund from a young age so they understand this is a normal part of life.
+You should begin grooming your Finnish Lapphund from a young age, so they understand this is a normal part of life.
+Grooming and bathing your dog is an important part of ownership.